 In February 2017, Tracy’s Kids honored Mrs. Pence with the Courage Award for her support of art therapy programs across the United States and world.
 Children’s National Health System also recognized Mrs. Pence for her support of art therapy and presented the Second Lady with the Hero Award in February 2017.
 In March 2017, Mrs. Pence received the Sister Cities International Diplomatic Leadership Award for her exceptional support of Sister Cities International mission: to promote peace through mutual respect, understanding, and cooperation—one individual, one community at a time.
 In July 2017, Sister Cities International appointed Mrs. Pence to serve as the Honorary Vice Chairwoman for Sister Cities International.

 In October 2017, Mrs. Pence launched her art therapy initiative, Healing with the HeART.
 She wants to elevate the profession so that people understand that art therapy is a mental health profession, and not arts and crafts; to help people understand that art therapy is an option for various conditions, illnesses, and life experiences; and to encourage young people to go into the profession.
-To learn more, read why Mrs. Pence chose this initiative here, and watch her video here.
+To learn more, read why Mrs. Pence chose this initiative and watch her video.

 Mrs. Pence also serves as an encourager to military service members and their families.
 She has hosted and participated in numerous events to honor and recognize of all of those in the Armed Forces.
+In September 2018, Mrs. Pence launched an awareness campaign to elevate and encourage our nation’s military spouses.
+As part of the campaign, Mrs. Pence educates military spouses about the available resources and opportunities to support spouses and their families.

 Mrs. Pence earned a B.S. and M.S. in Elementary Education from Butler University in Indianapolis.
 She is a Blue Star mom with a son in the United States Marine Corps.
 Mrs. Pence and Vice President Mike Pence have been married since 1985 and are proud parents of their adult children, Michael and his wife Sarah, and daughters Charlotte and Audrey.